Sol Goode: Plot

 With the awkward date shaking him up and getting to realize how unstable things are, Sol attempts to get his life in order.
 He applies for numerous jobs at a placement center, from golf range tender, paperboy, and even out of his agent's "mercy", a sewage maintenance worker, but none are anything he can stand or be competent in.
 Sol then invites Chloe to their hangout spot, and confesses how they are both everything they are looking for in love, but despite him realizing the signs this time around, Chloe's reception is mixed due to his initial boundaries that she is just to strictly be "a friend" and how she is still in a relationship with Happy, leaving their future together uncertain.
 Justin meanwhile gains the confidence to stand up to Bernie, which has her reveal that her tempestuous attitude and demeaning tasks were meant to test him to see if he had what it took to be an agent, which he passed.
 Despite being offered another promotion, Justin actually quits, having had enough of the corporate world's hazing and cruel workplace antics.

 The next day, Justin reveals to Sol that he's back to his old self again and that they will still be roommates in the times to come.
 Sol then receives a letter from Happy, who lets Sol know that he's returning back home for good and thanks him for his hospitality, leaving him a check to pay off the rent.

-Giving in to his parent's well meaning discretion, Sol takes up the family tradition of being an umpire as his day job.
+Giving in to his parents' well meaning discretion, Sol takes up the family tradition of being an umpire as his day job.
 After successfully overseeing a youth softball game, his parents proudly pass down to him the Goode family heirloom, a golden cup protector, as proof of his maturity.
 Soon after, Chloe also appears on the field, and embraces Sol on the pitcher's mound.
 The next day, the two are in bed, but to Sol's surprise Chloe must go to work, despite it being her day off.
 Questioning if he's been subject to his own means of post coital removal for his one night stands, Chloe comes back into the room, revealing that she was just teasing him.